ddmitov/perl-executing-browser/README.md

 ## Security Features & Considerations

 **Security features based on C++ code:**
-* Starting the browser with administrative privileges is not allowed - it exits with a warning message.
+* Starting the browser with administrative privileges is not allowed - it exits with a message.
 * Local scripts are executed in a clean environment with only a minimum of necessary environment variables.
   These are:
   1. ```REQUEST_METHOD```, ```QUERY_STRING``` and ```CONTENT_LENGTH``` - environment variables borrowed from the CGI protocol and used for communication between local HTML forms and local Perl scripts;